manmeet3591/python_class/gfstonc/README.md

 `utils/gfs_nemsiotonc_2d` converts gfs 2d nemsio files to netcdf.

 Watch where setup.py installs the utility scripts, you will need to add that location to your `$PATH`.

+makeinfo package is mandatory, which can be installed on ubuntu by the following command sudo apt-get install texinfo